007-Shivam/commit-genie/README.md

 1.  **Clone the repo:**
     ```bash
-    pip install ai-commit
+    pip install commit-genie
     ```
     > Use pip3 if you are on Mac/Linux

     >💡 Tip: To update to the latest version later, just run:

-    ```pip install --upgrade ai-commit-cli ```
+    ```pip install --upgrade commit-genie-cli ```

 3.  **Configure your Key:**
     ```bash
-    ai-commit config --key "YOUR_GEMINI_API_KEY"
+    commit-genie config --key "YOUR_GEMINI_API_KEY"
     ```
     > **💡 Tip:** If you skip step 3, don't worry!
-The first time you run `ai-commit commit`, the tool will detect the missing key and ask you to paste it securely.
+The first time you run `commit-genie commit`, the tool will detect the missing key and ask you to paste it securely.

 ---